DaoCloud/DaoCloud-docs/docs/en/docs/insight/intro/what.md

 # What is Insight？

-The application Insight is a new generation cloud native Insight platform that focuses on applications analyzing.
-It provides the out-of-the-box real-time resources monitoring, metrics, logs, events and other data to help you analyzing  application status.
-In additionally, it is compatible with popular open source components, and provides alerting, multi-dimensions data visualization, fault locating, and one-click monitoring and diagnosing capabilities.
+Insight is a next-generation, cloud native observability platform that focuses on application analysis.
+Its out-of-the-box real-time resource monitoring, metrics, logs, events, and other data assist enterprises in analyzing application status.
+Furthermore, it is compatible with popular open-source components, providing alerting, multi-dimensional data visualization, fault locating, and one-click monitoring and diagnosis.

-The insight implements the unified collection of metrics, logs and traces, which supports multi-dimensions alerting on metrics, logs, and provides you a web UI.
+Insight implements unified collection of metrics, logs, and traces, which supports multi-dimension alerting on metrics and logs.
+The platform offers a web UI for enterprises to easily navigate.
+It provides several monitoring components, including multi-dimensional monitoring of containers, services, nodes, and clusters, and monitors CPU, memory, storage, and network resources.
+The integration with Grafana enables the creation of comprehensive dashboards.

+The platform allows for collection and search of workload logs, system logs, Kubernetes events, and context log queries.
+It supports service topology visualization and transparent tracing, including real-time service metrics, request per second, error rates, and latency.
+The platform supports distributed tracing based on open-source technologies and comes with pre-defined alerting rules, while also enabling users to define their metrics, logs, and alerts.

+Insight provides flexible configuration options for alerting rules, and notifications can be sent via multiple channels such as email, WeChat, and Webhook.
+It ensures the persistence of metrics, logs and tracing data, catering to the data storage needs of enterprises.

 The main features as following: